 If the weather is nice to you then we would suggest taking a stroll along the riverbanks via the extensive footpaths.

 Bilbao is such an easy city to navigate on foot and you'll rarely have to deal with buses or taxis to get to most places.
 That's why we are including the stroll to this top 5 things to do in Bilbao list.
 Plus it's a good way to work off all that amazing food you'll be constantly eating

 Download this article as a self-guided walking tour on your smartphone.
 Check out our Bilbao City walk on gpsmycity.com

 Where to Stay in Bilbao

-There’re plenty hotels in Bilbao to suit all tastes and budgets, from boutique hotels to Airbnb accommodation.
+There are plenty of hotels in Bilbao to suit all tastes and budgets, from boutique hotels to Airbnb accommodations.

 For a slightly quieter stay, there's a great selection of private apartments for rent in the Deusto district.
 This area is just north of the centre so a pleasant stroll along the riverside will easily bring you down into the centre of the city.